[back to 9-loop tutorial]

 9-loop tips and encouragement:

-You don’t need a curved thumb for braiding.
+You don’t need curved thumbs!
 Straight-thumbed braiders have learned this method with great success.
 After a little practice, the light tension of the loop keeps it in place on the thumb.
 (I can’t keep my thumb straight when I hold it upward – it feels very unnatural that way, and eventually starts to tremble.)

 When you are first using thumbs for braiding, be patient when loops fall off – that’s normal.
 Just pick them up and keep going.
 Loops may even start falling off the fingers more than the thumbs!
-That’s because you’re concentrating so hard on the thumbs that you can’t pay as much attention to the fingers.
+That’s because at first you have to concentrate so much on the thumbs, and as a result can’t pay as much attention to the fingers.

 Bear with it, it’ll get easier fast.
 Keep practicing the movements; don’t try to make a perfect braid – that will come later!